Five Questions to Ask A Financial Advisor

 Direct Costs

 Direct Costs are those you will see if you peel back the onion.
 Let’s look at investment fees.

-You might ask the first question, and an advisor states that they get paid 1% of assets under advisory.
+You ask an advisor the first question, “What are all the ways you get paid.”
+The advisor states that they get paid 1% of assets under management.
 You like the idea of the better alignment of interest that advisory presents over commission-based compensation.
 So far, so good.

 The first question gave an answer of 1%.
 Asking the second question resulted in an answer of 1.75%.
 That is your All-In Fee.

-Ultimately you should be comparing All-In Fees from advisor to advisor and comparing what you are getting in return for those fees.
+Questions One and Two are not interchangeable.
+They are both necessary.
+Ultimately, you should be comparing All-In Fees from advisor to advisor and comparing what you are getting in return for those fees.
 Perhaps one advisor claims he only charges 0.5%, but all the additional fees that are tacked on launch the All-In Fee over 1.5%.
 That is no better than the advisor charging 1% directly with the same All-In Fee.
 And it stands to reason that the advisor who is charging more may be offering more.
 In that case, you might be getting much better value for the same All-In Cost.

 Always ask for the All-In cost, and press in if the answer seems to ignore these additional costs.